 How Skaði is Described in the Traditional Norse Sources

-Skaði is a Jötunn (giant) and the goddess of winter, snow, hunting, skiing, and mountains.
+Skaði is a Norse Jötunn (giant) associated with winter, snow, hunting, skiing, and mountains according to the sagas.
 She is described as strong-willed, beautiful, vengeful, and ruthless; having both charmed and poisoned other gods.
 According to Old Norse belief, she brought about winter each year.

 Let’s look at how the traditional Norse sources (the Eddas and Heimskringla) describe her more specifically.